ChuongQuoc1413017/Note/README.md

-# Lecture_Note and Poster
+# Lecture_Note, Poster, and Other Rerouses

-Some lecture notes and posters for theoretical physics
+Resources for theoretical physics and mathematics